freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 ## Declare constants and types at the top

 They are usually declared after libraries, this makes them be together and easier to read.

-For local variables it happens the same, declare them at the top (Other people prefer it declaring them as later as possible in order to save memory see: [cplusplus.com](http://www.cplusplus.com/forum/general/33612/)
+For local variables it happens the same, declare them at the top (Other people prefer declaring them as later as possible in order to save memory.
+See: [cplusplus.com](http://www.cplusplus.com/forum/general/33612/)

 ## Use only one return function at the end